Why 2023 is the year to go agentless

 So why agentless?

-Agentless asset discovery can find any asset as soon as it connects to the network, with no extra installations necessary.
-It’s much simpler.
+Agentless asset discovery can find any asset as soon as it connects to the network, with no extra installations.
+It’s much simpler, it can reduce workloads and improve security with no disruptions.

 Agentless asset discovery tools use different techniques to identify assets on a network, such as network topology mapping, SNMP polling, and passive monitoring of NetFlow data.
-These techniques do not require installing any agents or scans, making them less disruptive and more accurate.
+These are much lighter on the network, meaning there’s no disruptions and you don’t have to worry so much about working around others.
+You can see what you want, when you want.

-Passive monitoring, for example, can detect devices and applications by analysing the traffic passing through the network, without the need to install agents.
-This technique can identify devices that are not visible through active scans, such as IoT devices and other non-computing devices.
+Passive monitoring, for example, can detect devices and applications by analysing the traffic passing through the network, without needing to install any extra software.
+This can identify devices that are not visible through active scans, such as IoT and other non-computing devices, providing better visibility and better security.

-But these products are still in their infancy in terms of security, they aren’t really fleshed out yet with immature security features.
+Agentless asset management is rising in demand.
+You can see many passive network monitoring products, that were initially designed for network operations, that are now shifting gears and repackaging themselves as security products.
+But these products are still in their infancy in terms of security, they aren’t fleshed out yet with proper security features.

-However, Rebasoft offers a security-first, agentless cyber security solution, built from the ground up to using real-time data to perform security functions.
+However, Rebasoft offers a security-first, agentless cyber security solution with 10+ years of development, built from the ground up to use real-time data.

 Find out more: